CyclotronResearchCentre/bidsme/README.md

 scan.subject = scan.subject + "patient"
 ```

-It is not nesessary to add `ses-` to the subject name, it will be added
+It is not necessary to add `ses-` to the subject name, it will be added
-automatically, together with removal of all non alphanumerical charachters.
+automatically, together with removal of all non alphanumerical characters.
-So subject Id is garanteed to be bids-compatible.
+So subject Id is guaranteed to be bids-compatible.

 `sub_values` is a dictionary with `participants.tsv` columns as keys and `None` as values.
 Filling values will populate the corresponding line in `participants.tsv`.

-> The columns are normally defined by template json file during
+> The columns are normally defined by template JSON file during
 preparation step, but they can be loaded from within plugin
 during `InitEP` execution.

 #### <a name="plug_ses"></a> `SessionEP(scan: BidsSession) -> int`
-`SessionEP` is executed immideatly after entering session folder, and
+`SessionEP` is executed imideatly after entering session folder, and
 mean to modify current session Id.
 It accepts the same `BidsSession` object as `SubjectId`, with not yet bidsified
 names.